 Cilantro

 The flavor of cilantro derives from several substances, some of which are aldehydes.
 Some people perceive the flavor of cilantro as a refreshing lemony-lime but some perceive it as tasting like soap or something rotten.
 It was found that 80 percent of identical twins had the same perception of cilantro but only 50 percent of fraternal twins did.
 This implied a genetic cause.
-Today the gene(s)12 have been identified.
-It’s believed that those who like cilantro are unable to detect one or more of the aldehydes in cilantro.
+Today the gene(s)13 have been identified.
+It’s believed that those who like cilantro (like me) are unable to detect one or more of the aldehydes in cilantro.

 Furfural